NordicSemiconductor/pc-nrfconnect-board-configurator/doc/docs/overview.md

 - **Write config** - Writes the selected configurations to the development kit, overwriting the defaults.
 - **Load default config** - Loads the default configuration settings into the application UI for the selected device.
 It does not write anything to the development kit.

+## Board controller info

+This side panel area lists advanced information about the board controller configuration:

+* **DK Hardware Revision** - Version of the selected device.
+* **Board Controller FW version** - Version of the Interface MCU firmware that you are going to [configure](updating.md).
+* **Pin Configuration** - List of available GPIO pins, with their respective pin number.
+Depending on the connected device and its hardware design, different pins are connected to different features.

+    !!! note "Note"
+        Some of the pins on the list are inverted (active low).
+This is indicated by the forward slash (`/`).
+Enabling such pins might disable a setting in the **Configuration** tab, and vice-versa.
+For example, disabling **Software Debugger** on the nRF9161 DK will enable the `swd-control` pin in the **Pin Configuration**.

+* **PMIC Configuration** - List of the BUCK output ports available for configuration.
+These correspond to the **nPM VUOT** settings in the **Configuration** tab.
+* **Show Config JSON** - Click to open the JSON array that lets you review the configuration sent to the board controller.
+You can copy the configuration to use it in [nRF Util](https://docs.nordicsemi.com/bundle/nrfutil/page/README.html) using the `nrfutil device x-boardcontroller-program` command.

 ## Configuration tab

 In the **Configuration** tab, you can see the options that are configurable for the selected development kit.